Table of Contents

 One of the many culprits for a shorter distance on your shots is your swing speed.
 This is essentially how fast your club moves before it hits the golf ball.

 Your swing speed changes over time.
 In the table below, you can see what male and female golfers average at different ages.
-As you can see, as we all age, we tend to have slower swing speeds.
-However, golf training aids and exercise can help with increasing swing speeds.

 |10-16 years old||93 mph||83 mph|